 Even in a seemingly straightforward case, the process of filing a lawsuit can feel complicated.
 This is especially true if you have no prior experience with the court system.
 A good personal injury attorney will take all the pressure off of you and keep you up to date throughout the entire process.
 Below, we outline the steps that you need to take before the legal process begins.

 As soon as you can, contact a Chicago car accident lawyer.
 We recognize that car crashes are often scary and can leave you confused.
 However, the sooner you speak with a car crash attorney, the sooner you can start your personal injury claim.

 After a serious car wreck, it’s extremely important for car accident victims to seek medical attention.
 This is important not only for your health and to prevent the worsening of injuries but also for your car accident claim.
 If you suffer serious physical trauma, such as a traumatic brain injury, it’s very important to document those injuries.

 The sooner you visit a doctor after the accident occurred, the more closely you can tie the injuries to the accident.
 Auto accident victims often can’t afford sudden and expensive medical bills.
-In seeking maximum compensation for your car accident case, your Chicago car accident lawyers will include medical expenses, lost wages, and other losses from your injuries.
+In seeking maximum compensation for your car accident case, your Chicago car accident lawyers will include medical expenses, lost wages, emotional distress, physical pain and suffering, and other losses from your injuries.

 Before speaking with your own auto insurance company, speak with a Chicago car accident lawyer.
 We have extensive experience handling either driver’s insurance company in car accident cases.
 It’s important to recognize that while insurance coverage is highly important, many insurance adjusters will try to lowball you or deny you outright.